I imagine many of us get emails about upcoming webinars from time to time. I got one such email today, and the first sentence paused me in my tracks.

 Product Management has historically been reactive and gut-driven.

-And then the email talked about how Agile Product Management and an experimentation-driven approach can deliver “obvious and immediate” value to users.
+The email further talked about how Agile Product Management and an experimentation-driven approach can deliver “obvious and immediate” value to users.

 For a few moments, I was surprised that this hit a nerve somewhere and that I took exception to that characterization of Product Management.
 After all, email copy is designed to get attention and elicit a response.
 And whoever wrote this email ensured that happened by making a dramatic opening statement!
 Kudos!
 At the same time, the above sentence felt a little bit to be a case of product management schadenfreude!